 What Financial Institutions Need to Know About New Elder Financial Exploitation Laws

-Adults 60 and older lose an estimated $28.3 billion every year to elder financial exploitation, according to a report by AARP and NORC at the University of Chicago.
+Adults 60 and older lost an estimated $61.5 billion in 2023 to elder financial exploitation, according to a report by the Federal Trade Commission.
 The problem is so widespread that states have increasingly been enacting laws to protect older adults.

-Currently, 27 states and the District of Columbia have laws mandating the reporting of suspected elder financial exploitation by financial institutions or by all adults.
-Plus, 38 states have laws that specifically require broker-dealers and investment advisers to report suspected elder financial exploitation and allow them to temporarily delay disbursement of funds if exploitation is suspected.
+During the 2024 legislative session, four states enacted laws specifically directing financial institutions and broker-dealers to play a role in preventing financial exploitation.
+And 26 states and the District of Columbia have laws mandating the reporting of suspected elder financial exploitation by financial institutions or by all adults.
+Plus, 40 states have laws that specifically require broker-dealers and investment advisers to report suspected elder financial exploitation and allow them to temporarily delay disbursement of funds if exploitation is suspected.

 With more and more states addressing elder financial exploitation through legislation, financial institutions need to be aware of new requirements and take steps to put systems in place to protect vulnerable account holders.